fartg/rbxcat/README.md

 ```
 We've covered how to communicate from client to server, how to give players money and how to make them spend it, but how do we get money into the player's pockets?

-Let's do that now!
+Let's do that now.

-Starting from `game.ServerScriptService`, let's make a new script called MoneyPerSecond!
+Starting from `game.ServerScriptService`, let's make a new script called MoneyPerSecond.

 ![image](https://github.com/fartg/rbxcat/assets/70608092/82422996-58df-4f57-97cc-82fdcd5f8450)

-With this script, we'll be giving players $1 every second until they leave!
+With this script, we'll be giving players $1 every second until they leave.

-Let's start off with requiring our money handler and EditPlayer so that we can check if the player exists yet!
+Let's start off with requiring our money handler and EditPlayer so that we can check if the player exists yet.
 ```lua
 local MoneyHandler = require(game.ServerStorage.rbxcat.Modules.Handlers.Money);
 local EditPlayer = require(game.ServerStorage.rbxcat.Modules.Functions.EditPlayer);